Documentation Index

 Common extension surfaces

-Most user-facing extension surfaces that render UI are just HTML entrypoints with different manifest fields and runtime expectations.
-Use the surface that matches the user interaction model, then keep the HTML page itself thin.
+Most extension surfaces that render UI are HTML entrypoints with different manifest fields and runtime expectations.
+Use the surface that matches your interaction model, then keep the HTML page itself thin.

 Use a popup for fast, focused actions:

 Keep popups small and resilient.
-Users open and close them frequently, so avoid assuming long-lived in-memory UI state.
+Popups open and close frequently, so avoid assuming long-lived in-memory UI state.

 Options page